 - Know how to make other sauces- Alfredo sauce is so easy!

-- Freeze juices of beef/pork roast, slow cooker chicken, or ham… (use in soup later)
+- Freeze broths from beef/pork roast, slow cooker chicken, or ham… (use in soup later)

 - Boil the bones from your chicken, turkey, ham, etc. with water to make stock